 Your museum can be a meeting place, an inspiration, or even a local icon in your community.
 However, striking a balance between keeping museums affordable and keeping your doors open can be a difficult one.
 Research gathered by the Association of Art Museum Directors (AAMD) in 2015 discovered that 60% of all art museums required fixed admission prices, with only 33% reporting free admission, and 6% with suggested donations.

-Instead, making museums affordable for all members of your community without compromising revenue is more of an issue.
+Making museums affordable for all members of your community without compromising revenue is more of an issue.
 Below are a few resources that discuss the pros and cons of various methods in which museums can increase their attendance by welcoming families of lower incomes.

 Museums for All

-This national initiative brings together a coalition of museums which offer free or reduced admission (no more than a three-dollar fee) for patrons and families who present their SNAP EBT cards with valid identification.
+This national initiative brings together a coalition of museums which offer free or reduced admission (no more than a $3 fee) for patrons and families who present their SNAP EBT cards with valid identification.

 This introduction provides an overview of the initiative and what it means to be a part of the Museums for All.